RDMLLC/RE-Data-Metrix/replit.md

   - Automatically clears stale rent data when looking up new properties

 ### Bug Fixes
+- **Insurance Calculation in Rental Analysis**: Fixed issue where insurance costs were not included in DSCR calculations.
+Rental Analysis now automatically calculates annual insurance using the insurance costs table (state-specific rates per square foot) if not already set in Deal Analysis.
+Insurance is properly included in monthly PITIA breakdown and DSCR calculations.
+- **Step 6 Navigation Race Condition**: Fixed bug where "Analyze as Rental Property" button in Step 6 Results would navigate before saving data to localStorage, causing "Please complete wizard first" error.
+Now saves to localStorage synchronously before navigation to ensure data persists.
 - **Optional Loan Field Rendering**: Fixed bug where missing loan product data (interestRate, maxLtvBuy, points, timeToClose) would render stray symbols like "%" or "days".
 Now displays "N/A" for all missing data with proper null/undefined guards.
-- **Rental Analysis Data Flow**: Fixed issue where clicking "Analyze as Rental Property" from Deal Analysis Step 3 or Step 6 would navigate to Rental Analysis without saving the deal data first, causing "Please complete the Deal Analysis wizard first" error.
-Both buttons now properly save all form data to WizardDataContext before navigation.
+- **Rental Analysis Data Flow**: Fixed issue where clicking "Analyze as Rental Property" from Deal Analysis Step 3 would navigate to Rental Analysis without saving the deal data first, causing "Please complete the Deal Analysis wizard first" error.
+Button now properly saves all form data to WizardDataContext before navigation.
 - **Step 3 BRRRR Banner**: Fixed premature display of "Analyze as Rental Property" button - now only appears after user enters both purchase price AND ARV to ensure required data is available for Rental Analysis validation

 ### Educational Content Features